HomeArticlesComparisonMD5 vs SHA-256 vs bcrypt

 Hash Generator

 Hashing is one of the most misunderstood topics in practical software security.
-The same word — "hashing" — covers two completely different use cases: verifying that data has not changed (integrity), and safely storing passwords so that a database breach does not expose user credentials.
-The algorithms suited to these two jobs are fundamentally different.
-Using the wrong one in the wrong context is a critical security mistake that has caused some of the most damaging breaches in recent history.
+The word "hashing" covers two completely different jobs: verifying that data hasn't changed (integrity), and safely storing passwords so a database breach doesn't expose user credentials.
+The algorithms suited to these two jobs work in fundamentally different ways, and using the wrong one in the wrong context has caused some of the most damaging breaches in recent history.

 Overview

-A cryptographic hash function takes an arbitrary-length input and produces a fixed-length output (the digest).
-The function is one-way: given the digest, you cannot recover the original input without brute-force.
-It is deterministic: the same input always produces the same output.
-And it has the avalanche effect: a single-bit change in input produces a completely different output.
+A cryptographic hash function takes an arbitrary-length input and produces a fixed-length output, the digest.
+The function runs one-way: given the digest, you can't recover the original input without brute-force.
+It's deterministic, so the same input always produces the same output.
+And it shows the avalanche effect, where a single-bit change in input produces a completely different output.

-MD5, SHA-256, and bcrypt are all hash functions, but they serve different masters:
+MD5, SHA-256, and bcrypt are all hash functions, built for different jobs.

 Generate hashes with the Hash Generator to see the output format for each algorithm.